 Are you having doubts about that comma?
 What about the semicolon?
 Look it up.
 If you are unsure, it will not hurt to educate yourself a little or review some grammar rules.
 The great part about this is that you will probably only have to do it when you first start working on applications, because you will learn as you go.

 There are several excellent resources for getting grammar and writing explanations online.
 We recommend the Grammarly Handbook, Purdue University Online Writing Lab, and Grammar Girl’s Quick and Dirty Tips.
 If you have a grammar or writing question, you can ask our online community at Grammarly Answers.

 3) Use tools.

 Nowadays there are many tools that can help you improve your writing.
-They range from free, native tools like spelling and grammar check in your word processor to more sophisticated subscription-based writing checkers, like Grammarly.com.
+They range from free, native tools like the spelling and grammar checker in your word processor to more sophisticated subscription-based writing checkers, like Grammarly.
 Any of these tools can help draw attention to potential errors in your writing, but some are better than others when it comes to error identification and error explanation.